Dining December 11, 2016

 9 Montana Festivals That Food Lovers Should NOT Miss

 Festivals are one of many things Montana does well, especially when they center around food.
-As you plan out your adventures for 2017, save some room on your calendar for these enticing events.
+As you plan out your adventures for the year, save some room on your calendar for these enticing events.
 If you love food and you love Montana, these are the places to be next year.

 1. Feb Fest, Helena